abhinavsaurabh/Railway-Reservation-System/README.md

 The Railway Reservation System is a console-based application developed in C++ that simulates the reservation and cancellation of train tickets.
 It provides users with functionalities to book tickets, cancel reservations, view booked tickets, and check seat availability across various berth types.

+## Background

+This program was created during my 2nd year of undergraduate studies while learning advanced C++.
+It reflects the application of concepts learned during that time to build a practical and functional system.

 ## Features

 - **Ticket Booking**: Allows users to reserve seats on available trains by providing necessary details.